The Golden Rule May Not Always Be Best

 The dove cooed, and Matt asked, “Grammy, if I point to the sky will it do that?”

-The night before my Mom passed away, Matt, now 19, had a dream about an owl.
+The night before my mom passed away, Matt, then 19, had a dream about an owl.
 Or maybe about a dove.
 The next day, as our whole family sat with her during her final hours on Earth, my sister told Mom the dove would be our sign.

 “Send us a sign,” she whispered in Mom’s ear.